GPurgatorio/Master-Computer-Science-ICT/README.md

 **NFV** Network Functions Virtualization (5G mostly NFV based)
 The data plane is connected to a DC's VM which acts as a control plane.

+### Network topology with firewalls
+A Firewall can only perform security check on a flow, but cannot manage the flow itself.
+Furthermore, is not possible to let pass the entire traffic through the Firewall, because it would be a bottleneck.
+For that reason, after the security checks the firewall divert the flow directly to router and switches thanks to [OpenFlow API](https://ryu.readthedocs.io/en/latest/ofproto_ref.html).

 # Disks and Storage

 **IOPS**: Input/output operations per second is an input/output performance measurement used to characterize computer storage devices (associated with an access pattern: random or sequential).

 ## Interfaces

-- SATA (with controller, slow because it is the bottleneck)
+- SATA: with controller, slow because it is the bottleneck
-- SAS Serial Attached SCSI
+- SAS (Serial Attached SCSI)
 - NVMe (Non Volatile Memory express): controller-less, protocol used over PCI express bus
 - ...